In addition to possessing knowledge, wisdom and diplomacy is important.

 (Fathul Bari, Hadith: 127)

-‘Allamah ‘Aini (rahimahullah) has echoed the above, and he writes further: “Certain discussions should be kept secret from those who misunderstand it or use it to justify their laziness.”
+‘Allamah ‘Ainiy (rahimahullah) has echoed the above, and he writes further: “Certain discussions should be kept secret from those who misunderstand it or use it to justify their laziness.”

-‘Allamah Shatbi (rahimahullah) has also commented on this in a similar fashion.
-See Al-Muwafaqat fi Usuli Shari’ah, vol.4 pg.137.
+‘Allamah Shatbiy (rahimahullah) has also commented on this in a similar fashion.
+See Al-Muwafaqat fi Usuli Shari’ah, vol. 4, pg.
+137.

 Imam Muslim (rahimahullah) has included the following in the introduction to his Sahih: